Elements & Scorecards

 QSE and GENERIC scorecards now differentiate between primary and secondary elements.
-While secondary elements are treated as before, primary elements now contain sub-minimum targets, which equate to 40% of the general targets of the element.
-If a company fails to reach at least the sub-minimum target, it will be downgraded a whole recognition level in the end.
+While secondary elements are treated as before, primary elements now contain sub-minimum targets, which equates to 40% of the general target of the element.
+If a company fails to reach the sub-minimum target, it will be downgraded a whole BEE Recognition Level in the end.

 As most writers and journalists do not understand the intricacies and mechanisms of calculating points in the various Scorecards please take note of the following:

 - FALSE: Obtaining a BEE Certificate necessitates giving shares to a black partner

 - FALSE: Foreign or white owned companies cannot get a BEE Certificate